Charley Crockett: 2015–2024: Independent releases

 In late 2018, Crockett issued Lil G.L.'s Blue Bonanza.
-Crockett noted that "Lil G.L. is my side name, like Hank [Williams] had Luke the Drifter.
-I use it for all my side projects and cover projects".
-He explained the moniker was given to him by a local blues drummer, Jay Moeller, in reference to the obscure R&B singer G. L. Crockett.
+Crockett noted, "Lil G.L. is my side name, like Hank [Williams] had Luke the Drifter.
+I use it for all my side projects and cover projects."
+He explained the moniker was given to him by a local blues drummer, Jay Moeller, in reference to the obscure rhythm and blues singer G. L. Crockett.
 AllMusic stated "Lil G.L.'s Blue Bonanza is a companion of sorts to Charley Crockett's 2017 Lil G.L.'s Honky Tonk Jubilee".
-The album was primarily another compilation of cover versions, although Crockett's definition of the blues encompasses tracks including Jimmy Reed's "Bright Lights, Big City", Tom T. Hall's "That's How I Got to Memphis" and Danny O'Keefe's "Good Time Charlie's Got the Blues".
+The album was primarily another compilation of cover versions, although Crockett's definition of the blues encompasses tracks including Jimmy Reed's "Bright Lights, Big City", Tom T. Hall's "That's How I Got to Memphis", and Danny O'Keefe's "Good Time Charlie's Got the Blues".
 In addition, Crockett covered work by Ernest Tubb, George Jones, and T-Bone Walker.
 Lil G.L.'s Blue Bonanza peaked at number 10 in the Billboard Blues Albums chart.

 In early January 2019, Crockett underwent open-heart surgery.
-Pre-assessments for the surgery exposed that Crockett had a congenital heart condition where his heart had two out of three aortic valve flaps fused together, leading to Wolff–Parkinson–White syndrome.
+Preassessments for the surgery exposed that Crockett had a congenital heart condition where his heart had two out of three aortic valve flaps fused together, leading to Wolff–Parkinson–White syndrome.

 Crockett released The Valley on September 20, 2019.
 The album features the single "Borrowed Time", which was co-written with Evan Felker of Turnpike Troubadours.

 Field Recordings, Vol. 1 was released on April 3, 2020, and is a mixtape of 30 low-fidelity covers and originals recorded in Mendocino County, California.
-Crockett and Kyle Madrigal recorded the collection over the previous year using a 4-track recorder, an old CB radio microphone, and an old rotary telephone.
-Crockett said the songs came "from my street stuff and folk tunes, stuff I wrote that might not necessarily be best for these studio albums."
+Crockett and Kyle Madrigal recorded the collection over the previous year using a four-track recorder, an old CB radio microphone, and an old rotary telephone.
+Crockett said the songs came "from my street stuff and folk tunes, stuff I wrote that might not necessarily be best for these studio albums".

 Crockett released his seventh album, Welcome to Hard Times, on July 31, 2020.
 It was produced by Mark Neill and includes songwriting contributions from The Black Keys' Dan Auerbach and singer/songwriter Pat McLaughlin.
 The album followed a life-threatening health scare in which he was diagnosed with a congenital heart condition that required heart surgery.
-It received glowing reviews, including from American Songwriter, who raved, "Crockett finds the sweet spot between country, soul, blues and folk on deceptively modest songs, effortless in their easy-going groove," while Texas Monthly stated, "Crockett makes a beeline for the album's central theme: wily survival in a socially, politically, and economically rigged system."
+It received glowing reviews, including from American Songwriter, who stated, "Crockett finds the sweet spot between country, soul, blues, and folk on deceptively modest songs, effortless in their easy-going groove", while Texas Monthly stated, "Crockett makes a beeline for the album's central theme: wily survival in a socially, politically, and economically rigged system."

-On February 26, 2021, Crockett released his next album, titled 10 For Slim: Charley Crockett Sings James Hand, a tribute album to James "Slim" Hand.
-It was met with critical acclaim from Rolling Stone, The Boot, Austin American-Statesman, Forbes, Saving Country Music, and American Songwriter among others.
+On February 26, 2021, Crockett released his next album, titled 10 for Slim: Charley Crockett Sings James Hand, a tribute album to James "Slim" Hand.
+It was met with critical acclaim from Rolling Stone, The Boot, Austin American-Statesman, Forbes, and American Songwriter among others.